 Food on Dalton Highway

 There are no groceries or shops on this route.
 Only at the end of the Dalton – at Deadhorse, it’s a grocery, but not well equipped.
 You must pack all your food with you, bearing in mind that you are in the wilderness so that any smell can attract wild animals, such as bears, coyotes, and wolves to you.
 Check below our Dalton Highway Packing List to see what food is worth packing for this trip.
-Warm meals can buy at miles 56 (Yukon River Camp), 175 (Coldfoot Camp), and 414 (Deadhorse).
+Warm meals can buy at miles 56 (Yukon River Camp), 175 (Coldfoot Camp at Truckers Cafe, where food is delicious), and 414 (Deadhorse).

 Budget for Dalton Highway